Wilhelm I

-Wilhelm I (William I; William Frederick Louis; Wilhelm Friedrich Ludwig; 22 March 1797 – 9 March 1888) was King of Prussia from 1861 and German Emperor from 1871 until his death in 1888.
+Wilhelm I (also known in English as William I; (Note: William Frederick Louis) Wilhelm Friedrich Ludwig; 22 March 1797 – 9 March 1888) was King of Prussia from 1861 and German Emperor from 1871 until his death in 1888.
 A member of the House of Hohenzollern, he was the first head of state of a united Germany.
 He was regent of Prussia from 1858 to 1861 for his elder brother, King Frederick William IV.
-During the reign of his grandson Wilhelm II, he was known as Emperor Wilhelm the Great (German: Kaiser Wilhelm der Große).
+During the reign of his grandson Wilhelm II, he was known as Emperor Wilhelm the Great (Kaiser Wilhelm der Große).

 The second son of Prince Frederick William and Louise of Mecklenburg-Strelitz, Wilhelm was not expected to ascend to the throne.
 His grandfather, King Frederick William II died the year he was born, and his father was crowned Frederick William III.
 Wilhelm fought with distinction during the War of the Sixth Coalition, and afterwards became a prominent figure within the Prussian Army.
 In 1840, his childless elder brother became King of Prussia, making him heir presumptive.
 Wilhelm played a major role in crushing the Revolutions of 1848 in Germany, although he was briefly forced into exile in England.
 Frederick William IV suffered a stroke in 1857 and was left incapacitated, and Wilhelm was formally named Prince Regent a year later.
 In 1861, Wilhelm ascended to the Prussian throne on his elder brother's death.

 Upon ascension, Wilhelm immediately came into conflict with the liberal Landtag over his proposed military budget.
 In response, he appointed Otto von Bismarck to the post of Minister President in order to force through his proposals, beginning a partnership that would last for the rest of his life.
 On the foreign front, Wilhelm oversaw Prussian victories in the Second Schleswig War and the Austro-Prussian War, establishing Prussia as the leading German power.
 In 1871, through Bismarck's maneuvers, the unification of Germany was achieved following the Franco-Prussian War.
 The German Empire was proclaimed and Wilhelm was granted the title of German Emperor.
 Even though he had considerable power as Kaiser, Wilhelm largely left the affairs of governance to Bismarck.
 Later in life he was the target of multiple failed assassination attempts, which enabled Bismarck to push through the Anti-Socialist Laws.
 In 1888, which came to be known as the Year of the Three Emperors, Wilhelm died at the age of 90 after a short illness and was succeeded by his son Frederick.
 Frederick, already suffering from cancer, died 99 days later and the throne passed to Wilhelm II.